Text by Giulia Ottavia Frattini

 The project is curated by Valentina Peri, independent curator and author.
 Her critical research revolves around technology’s impact on contemporary culture and society, focusing on love, romance and intimacy within the Internet and digital age.

-According to curator Valentina Peri and the theoretical strands that inform her practice, the Internet manifestly has an extraordinary influx on how we conceive, frame and construct our identity and confront ourselves with the external to connect to others.
-The scope of the visual, through the content we post on our profiles, accounts or however avatars, thus carries a major significance in this process of exposure and outreach to the outside world, which may be more or less markedly staged and leveraged by capitalist purposes exploiting data.
+According to curator Valentina Peri and the theoretical strands that inform her practice, the Internet manifestly has an extraordinary influx on how we conceive, frame, and construct our identity and confront ourselves with the external to connect to others.
+The scope of the visual, through the content we post on our profiles, accounts, or however avatars, thus carry a major significance in this process of exposure and outreach to the outside world, which may be more or less markedly staged and leveraged by capitalist purposes exploiting data

-What Peri imagines as a further progression within her work is a reflection on the notion of post-capitalist desire, intended as a counter-libido that strives to transcend some of the consumerist capitalism’s logics infiltrating our cultural and social mechanisms.
-The bond to technological development and its pervading effect that situate the human in perpetual symbiosis with the machine appears here evident and, therefore, urges to be explored.
+What Peri imagines as a further progression within her work reflects the notion of post-capitalist desire, intended as a counter-libido that strives to transcend some of the consumerist capitalism’s logic infiltrating our cultural and social mechanisms.
+The bond to technological development and its pervading effect that situate the human in perpetual symbiosis with the machine appears here evident and, therefore, urges it to be explored.